 As an academic medical center, part of our mission is to train the next generation of pediatric specialists.
 In the Maternal, Fetal & Neonatal Institute, we train residents through the Johns Hopkins All Children’s Residency Program and the University of South Florida Health Morsani College of Medicine program.
 We are a training site for neonatal nurse practitioner students, pharmacy students and a number of other educational programs.

 This three-year, ACGME accredited program (National Resident Matching Program Fall match) offers a dynamic learning experience with an innovative simulation-based training and robust clinical exposure to the highest complexity cases, all fostered by a collaborative and learner-centric environment.

-The neonatologists at Johns Hopkins All Children’s Hospital are also available for prenatal and postnatal consultation, both by phone and by video-conferencing.
+The team at Johns Hopkins All Children’s Hospital includes neonatologists, obstetricians and perinatologists who are available for prenatal and postnatal consultation, personally or by phone and video-conferencing.
+Additional specialists are added to consultations as needed on a care conference model.
 Prenatal consultations with parents and tours of our facility may also be arranged.
-Please contact 727-767-4313.
+Please call 727-767-4313.

-If a NICU admission is anticipated before birth, our neonatologists are available for prenatal consultations and tours of our facility are available.
+If a NICU admission is anticipated before birth or your patient might be a candidate for our Fetal Care Program, our neonatologists are available for prenatal consultations and tours of our facility are available.

-The staff at Johns Hopkins All Children’s Hospital’s NICU conduct a series of outreach educational programs consisting of lectures and presentations aimed at helping our community pediatricians remain familiar with recent advances in neonatal care.
+The staff at Johns Hopkins All Children’s Hospital’s neonatal intensive care unit conducts a series of outreach educational programs within our community and internationally.
+Lectures, workshops, simulation boot camps and conferences are designed to educate the community of pediatricians to become updated with recent advances in neonatal care.